-Table 13 presents the estimates of groundwater inflow rates which have been included in the project Hydrogeological Interpretive Report (HIR) The estimated inflows do not satisfy the minimum impact considerations of the NSW Aquifer Inference Policy and therefore the policy is not expected to be triggered (this will be reassessed after the completion of the revised Groundwater Modelling Reports and consultation with DPE - Water).
+Table 13 presents the estimates of groundwater inflow rates which have been included in the project Hydrogeological Interpretive Report (HIR) The estimated inflows do not satisfy the minimum impact considerations of the NSW Aquifer Inference Policy and therefore the policy is not expected to be triggered.
+The need for an Aquifer Interference Policy will continue to be monitored over the course of the project in consultation with DPE - Water, as required.

-A detailed assessment of groundwater drawdown and inflows is provided in the Hydrogeological Interpretive Report (HIR), including drawdown contours
+A detailed assessment of groundwater drawdown and inflows is provided in the Hydrogeological Interpretive Report (HIR), including drawdown contours.